 4 Show understanding

 After a clash with your boss, ask for a meeting and start by saying you understand that the situation might have been difficult for him.
 You can say you realize it was probably not the right time for you to interrupt your meeting and go for coffee; you should have asked if it was appropriate to take a break.
 If you share the blame with him, that can help you move forward.

 5 Consider changing jobs

 Conclusion + my number 1 recommendation

-If you decide to move on, this could be within the same organisation, if big enough, or outside your current company, which is preferable when the whole management structure is infected by the same issues.
+If you decide to move on, this could be within the same organization, if big enough, or outside your current company, which is preferable when the whole management structure is infected by the same issues.

 But why would you change to another company where you could encounter the same or other traumatizing problems?
 Why not start your own business and be your own boss?
 And even better, why do you not work from home, so that you can work in your own time?

 Sounds very good, but how do you do that?
 You can just do all of this by joining the world’s best community, Wealthy Affiliate (WA), and start your own internet business, have your own website in a few minutes and promote the products that you want to.
 I can understand that you would have some concerns about joining just like this, but you can join for a one-week free trial without any commitments, and you can find out for yourself about the power of this platform, which is now celebrating 10 years of a successful business.
 Use the link given in my review below.

 If you want to know more about this once-in-a-lifetime opportunity, then check out my product review of WA here.
 If, after reading that article, you still have questions, then leave them in the comment box and I will come back to you within 24 hours.